Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 18:00 Dinner

-21:00 Drink comparison of Tosa sake in the lounge (Click here for details)
+21:00 Drink comparison of Tosa liquor at the lounge (Click here for details)

 Day 3